 10. Use the SD card repair tool from the device maker

 You might not be aware but many storage device makers like SanDisk, Kingston, Samsung, Sony, etc. provide their own low-level utilities for formatting and other repair purposes.
-Such tools can be used to fix and restore SD cards and flash drives to their full capacity.
+These tools can be used to fix and restore SD cards and flash drives to their full capacity.

 SD Association which publishes official specifications for memory cards also provides an SD card repair tool called SDFormatter which can be used to revive SD, SDHC, and SDXC cards.
 It’s available for both Windows and macOS.

-I’m recommending this as it’s not worth putting your faith in an SD card/flash drive that’s showing signs of unreliability again and again.
+We’re recommending this as it’s not worth putting your faith in an SD card/flash drive that’s showing signs of unreliability again and again.

 While most of the modern laptops and 2-in-1 devices feature an SD card slot, the same is a no-show on desktops.
 That’s why people take the help of cheap external card readers which run into problems more often.